djamelz/Coursera-PracticalMachineLearning/PredictionAssignmentWriteup.md

 Practical Machine Learning - Prediction Assignment Writeup
 ========================================================

-This document describe the analysis done
+This document describe the analysis done for the prediction assignment of the practical machine learning course.
-This is an R Markdown document.
-Markdown is a simple formatting syntax for authoring web pages (click the **Help** toolbar button for more details on using R Markdown).

-When you click the **Knit HTML** button a web page will be generated that includes both content as well as the output of any embedded R code chunks within the document.
-You can embed an R code chunk like this:

 The first part is the declaration of the package which will be used.
-In addition to caret & randomForest already seen on the courses, I used Hmisc to help me on the data analysis phases & foreach & doParallel to decrease the random forrest processing time by parallising the operation.
+In addition to caret & randomForest already seen on the course, I used Hmisc to help me on the data analysis phases & foreach & doParallel to decrease the random forrest processing time by parallelising the operation.
-Note : to be reproductible, I set the seed value.
+Note : to be reproductible, I also set the seed value.

 ```r